Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Arkana Shipibo Shaman in Ceremony

 The most tangible difference in ceremony is the number of healers present.
-Arkana deploys three to seven Shipibo shamans simultaneously in each ceremony at its Amazon location, and reviews consistently describe this as extraordinary.
-Five to seven shamans chanting icaros for four to five hours creates a qualitatively different ceremonial space than four healers working a group nearly twice the size.
+Arkana deploys three to seven Shipibo healers simultaneously in each ceremony at its Amazon location, and reviews consistently describe this as extraordinary.
+Five to seven healers chanting icaros for four to five hours creates a qualitatively different ceremonial space.

 Arkana also incorporates live music into ceremonies alongside traditional icaros, though the two are never blended together.
 The icaros are sung during their own dedicated portions of ceremony, preserving the integrity of the Shipibo healing songs.
 Each participant receives their own personalized icaros during ceremony, which are recorded and provided on an MP4 player to take home, allowing guests to reconnect with the healing energy of the jungle long after the retreat ends.